Entry Surfaces

 Meta-Writing Ecology can be entered through several public surfaces.

+These surfaces do not replace the system architecture.
 They provide different points of access to the same recursive language ecology.

 For the public/private boundary, see Public Boundary.